BroadbandForum/usp-test/index.md

 </ol>
 <h3 id="get-message-with-invalid-parameter-and-valid-parameter">1.42 Get message with invalid parameter and valid parameter</h3>
 <h4 id="purpose-42">Purpose</h4>
-<p>The purpose of this test is to ensure the can retrieve the values of parameters in the Agent’s Instantiated Data Model when both a valid and invalid parameter are requested.</p>
+<p>The purpose of this test is to ensure the Controller can retrieve the values of parameters in the Agent’s Instantiated Data Model when both a valid and invalid parameter are requested.</p>
 <h4 id="functionality-tag-41">Functionality Tag</h4>
 <p>Mandatory</p>
 <h4 id="test-setup-42">Test Setup</h4>